 Google sends email alerts when you get new reviews.
 The email notification shows you the name of the reviewer, the star rating, and a short snippet from the review.
 It also includes a link directly to the review so you can leave a response.

 While a 4.0 overall star rating is definitely not bad, there’s a little bit of room for improvement.
 Studies show that customers are more likely to trust businesses that have reviews that are in the 4.2-4.9 range.

 However, an overall star rating that’s too high is not great for your business either.
 If customers see a perfect 5.0-star rating, they’re going to have some doubts about whether all of your reviews are legitimate.

-There are a few different reasons why your Google reviews might disappear.
-The first thing that you should consider doing is refreshing your Google My Business account.
+There are various reasons why your Google reviews might disappear, such as inaccurate listing information, duplicate business listings, inactive listings, issues with the review, etc. The first thing that you should consider doing is refreshing your Google Business Profile (GBP, formerly GMB).

 It is said that businesses need at least 5 reviews to show up on search, however, we’ve seen businesses with just 1-2 reviews show up on search.

 Yes, when you get a great Google review, you can promote it through Google’s Marketing Kit.
 This is a service that Google offers that allows you to print great reviews into stickers and posters.

 Yes.
 Google encourages businesses to solicit reviews from customers.
 Since these reviews are already publicly posted, you don’t need to ask the reviewer for permission.